-Funding for the County's on-going obligations under the Teeter Plan was completed through the sale, in October 2013, of County of Riverside Teeter Obligation Tax-Exempt Notes, Series D (the "D Notes") in the amount of approximately \$118.1 million and the County of Riverside Teeter Obligation Taxable Notes, Series E (the "Series E Notes" and together with the D Notes, the "Notes") in the amount of approximately \$1.6 million.
-The proceeds of the Notes refunded the outstanding County of Riverside 2012 Teeter Obligation Notes, Series D originally issued in the amount of \$142.8 million, funded an advance of unpaid property taxes for agencies participating in the Teeter Plan, and made payments to the Cities of Riverside and Eastvale to acquire such cities' prior year tax receivables as new participants in the Teeter Plan.
-The Notes funded approximately \$44.2 million representing fiscal year 2012-13 delinquent property taxes and approximately \$75.5 million representing prior years' delinquent property taxes.
-The Notes mature on October 15, 2014.
-The County's General Fund is pledged to the repayment of the Notes in addition to the pledge of the delinquent taxes in the event that delinquent taxes collected are not sufficient to repay the Notes.
+Funding for the County's on-going obligations under the Teeter Plan was completed through the issuance in October 2013 of County of Riverside Teeter Obligation Tax-Exempt Notes, Series D (the

+"D Notes") in the amount of approximately \$118.1 million and the County of Riverside Teeter Obligation Taxable Notes, Series E (the "Series E Notes" and together with the D Notes, the "2013 Notes") in the amount of approximately \$1.6 million.
+The proceeds of the 2013 Notes refunded the outstanding County of Riverside 2012 Teeter Obligation Notes, Series D originally issued in the amount of \$142.8 million, funded an advance of unpaid property taxes for agencies participating in the Teeter Plan, and made payments to the Cities of Riverside and Eastvale to acquire such cities' prior year tax receivables as new participants in the Teeter Plan.
+The 2013 Notes funded approximately \$44.2 million representing Fiscal Year 2012-13 delinquent property taxes and approximately \$75.5 million representing prior years' delinquent property taxes.
+The 2013 Notes mature on October 15, 2014 and are being refunded with the proceeds of the Notes.
+See "THE NOTES - Security for the Notes" and "- Purpose of Issue."
+The County's General Fund is pledged to the repayment of the 2013 Notes in addition to the pledge of the delinquent taxes in the event that delinquent taxes collected are not sufficient to repay the 2013 Notes and the Notes.